-Compensation for members of the Managing Board (excluding members of the Audit and Supervisory Committee and outside members of the Managing Board)
+Compensation for members of the Managing Board

-Fixed compensation: 27% Compensation for members of the Managing Board Compensation for business execution Performance-linked compensation: 57 % Position-specific factors (related to the scale and responsibility of members of the Managing Board, as well as the degree of their impact on Group management) are used to determine disbursements.
-Note: A certain portion is applied toward Performance-linked compensation amounts are multiplied by a variable compensation factor within 3% of profit attributable to owners of the parent to determine the total amount of variable compensation, which is disbursed on an individual basis in accordance with success.
+(excluding members of the Audit and Supervisory Committee and outside members of the Managing Board)

-Non-monetary compensation: 16%
+Performance-linked compensation: 57% Position-specific factors (related to the scale and responsibility of members of the Managing Board, as well as the degree of their impact on Group Performance-linked compensation amounts are multiplied by a variable compensation factor within 3% of profit attributable to owners of the parent to determine the total amount of variable Standards for compensation, which is disbursed on an individual basis in accordance with success.

-Compensation as a medium- to long-term incentive (Company shares purchased in specific monthly amounts through an officer shareholding association system) Other share compensation (such as stock options)
+Non-monetary compensation: 16% Compensation as a medium- to long-term incentive (Company shares purchased in specific monthly amounts through an officer shareholding association system) Other share compensation (such as stock options)

-Share purchase amounts or numbers of shares are based on position-specific factors (related to the scale and responsibility of members of the Managing Board, as well as the degree of their impact on the purchase of Company stock.
+Share purchase amounts or numbers of shares are based on position-specific factors (related to the scale and responsibility of members of the Managing Board, as well as the degree of their impact on Group management).

-Members of the Audit and Supervisory Committee and outside members of the Managing Board
+Members of the Audit and Supervisory Committee and outside members of the Managing Board management) are used to determine disbursements.